Creative Studio

 Program Tickets

 Creative Studio tickets include admission to the museum, art materials, snacks, and non-alcoholic beverages.
-All ages are welcome.
 Guests 12 and under must be accompanied by an adult.
-Tickets cannot be refunded once purchased but can be reassigned to another class date.
+Tickets cannot be refunded, but can be reassigned to another class date.

 Lilibeth Andre